Quicklinks:

 - Small screws can be used to attach light gauge metals, these are typically self tapping

-WELDING: Joining of two metals by heating them above their melting point.
+Welding: Joining of two metals by heating them above their melting point.
 When they cool, the metals physically form one piece of metal.

 - Very common for structural steel.